XtracT/aintinksmart/README.md

-# BLE E-Ink Image Sender Service (Hybrid: Direct BLE + MQTT)
+# BLE E-Ink Image Sender Service (Headless MQTT/BLE)

-This project provides a Dockerized web service (using FastAPI) to send black/white or black/white/red images to certain types of Bluetooth Low Energy (BLE) e-ink displays.
+This project provides a Dockerized headless service to send black/white or black/white/red images to certain types of Bluetooth Low Energy (BLE) e-ink displays.

-It operates in a **hybrid mode**:
+It operates in one of two modes, determined at startup by environment variables:

-1. It can attempt to send images **directly via BLE** if the container has access to the host's Bluetooth stack.
+1.  **Direct BLE Mode (`BLE_ENABLED=true`, `USE_GATEWAY=false`):** Sends images and performs scans directly via BLE if the container has access to the host's Bluetooth stack.
-2. It can **publish commands via MQTT to a custom ESP32 gateway firmware** (provided in `src/`), which then handles the BLE communication with the target display specified in the MQTT topic.
+2.  **MQTT Gateway Mode (`USE_GATEWAY=true`):** Publishes image commands and scan triggers via MQTT to a custom ESP32 gateway firmware (provided in `src/`), which then handles the BLE communication.

-This offers flexibility for different deployment scenarios.
-The service provides both a simple Web UI and a JSON API.
+The service listens for image sending and scan requests on configured MQTT topics and publishes intermediate status updates to a default topic.

 ## Description

 The service implements a communication protocol based on reverse engineering.
+It listens for requests on MQTT topics.
-It takes an image file, processes it, builds the necessary BLE packets (including CRC and encryption), and then attempts to send them using one or both configured methods:
+- **Send Image:** When a request arrives, it takes the image data (base64 encoded), processes it, builds the necessary BLE packets, publishes status updates (e.g., "processing", "sending") to a default status topic, and attempts to send the packets using the configured method (Direct BLE or MQTT Gateway).
-*   **Direct BLE:** Using the host system's Bluetooth adapter.
-*   **MQTT Gateway:** Publishing start/packet/end commands to the custom ESP32 gateway firmware via MQTT.

-The core logic is separated into distinct Python classes within the `app/` directory.
+- **Scan:** When a scan request arrives, it either performs a direct BLE scan or triggers a scan via the MQTT gateway, based on the configured mode.

+If a `response_topic` is included in the request payload, the service will publish a final status message (success/error or scan results/trigger confirmation) back to that specific topic after the attempt is complete.

+The core logic uses `aiomqtt` for asynchronous MQTT communication and `bleak` for direct BLE interactions.

 ## Disclaimer